NoffarLevi/OOP_Ex3/README.md

 - first insert your ID:
 ![](https://github.com/NoffarLevi/OOP_Ex3/blob/master/imgs/id.png)

-- Than choose what game you wish to play Manual or Automatic
+- Then choose what game you wish to play Manual or Automatic
 ![](https://github.com/NoffarLevi/OOP_Ex3/blob/master/imgs/mode.png)

 - Your're almost there just choose the level you wish to play (from 0 to 23):